 Throughout history, certain people stood out not because they sought fame, but because they carried a message larger than themselves.
-These were the Messengers — sent to remind humanity of purpose, justice, and mercy.
+These were the Messengers, sent with a message from the Creator, to remind humanity of purpose, justice, and mercy.
 They didn't just preach; they lived what they spoke, turning their lives into examples of the way in motion.

 Messengers vs. Prophets